 Learn more about SGA roles and responsibilities, as well as student clubs and organizations by logging into your Moodle account and visiting the SGA page under “Groups”.

 NUNM Clubs & Organizations

 NUNM has many active student groups on campus overseen by the Student Government Organization (SGA).
 These include professional organizations, as well as clubs of common interest and leisure.
 If you can’t find an organization in which you’re interested and have an idea to start your own, students are encouraged to do so!
 SGA will even donate monies to get the movement going.

-Contact the SGA Clubs and Organizations Liaison or Director of Student Life or SGA page (either website or their Moodle page) for more information including how to become a club.
+Contact the SGA Clubs and Organizations Liaison or SGA page (either website or their Moodle page) for more information including how to become a club.